 The VicRoads land is located at the rear of an industrial area at 106 McBryde St, Fawkner, and extends to Merri Creek.
 More than two years ago, VicRoadsproposed to divide the land into two parcels; one parcel, a 35m wide strip of land next to Merri Creek, is for transfer to Moreland Council.
 In exchange, Moreland City Council agreed to sell VicRoads a parcel of nearby Council-owned land at the end of Hood St Fawkner, also near Merri Creek.
 The Hood St land will provide a second point for road access to the VicRoads land - a desirable option if residential development of the land proceeds. (right above: VicRoads Concept Plan for the site).

 There are multiple problems with the proposal.
 The 35m-wide creek corridor falls well short of the minimum 50m-wide creek corridor that is an objective in Moreland Council's own planning scheme.
-Council's agreement to the land swap, made back in Dec 2015, occurred without specific community consultation about the future of the area.
+Council's agreement in principle to the land swap, made back in Dec 2015, occurred without community consultation about the future of the area.
 And the decision was made in the absence of any strategic analysis of future open space needs in the area, either recreational or ecological.
 The experience of Merri Creek further downstream shows that community demand for this type of open space is continuing apace, especially as urban consolidation proceeds.
 The fact that the land swap was opposed by Council's own open space unit is telling.
 For more detail, read MCMC's objection to the subdivision application.